m-jahani/haplotype_aware_scaffolding/README.md

 Once imported, the Hi-C contact information should display a contact map similar to the following
 ![SweetSkunk](SweetSkunk.png)

-To get contig information and corrct orientation and order of contigs navigate to `Assembly` > `Import Map Assembly`, with the suffix `0.assembly` containing the IDs of both haplotypes to [Juicebox](https://github.com/aidenlab/Juicebox).
+To get contig information and corrct orientation and order of contigs navigate to `Assembly` > `Import Map Assembly`, select file with the suffix `0.assembly` containing the IDs of both haplotypes to [Juicebox](https://github.com/aidenlab/Juicebox).
 For example: Sweet_skunk_s47.hic.hap1.p_ctg_Sweet_skunk_s47.hic.hap2.p_ctg.0.assembly

 Once the contig information is imported, the green boxes on the contact map will represent contig positions, similar to the following:
 ![SweetSkunkContig](SweetSkunkContig.png)